TrTueTah/tymex-round-2/README.md

 ```
 4. Open the *local.properties* and add these variables:
 ```
 sdk.dir="YOUR_SDK_DIR" //By default, it is your sdk dir in your computer.
-So don't adjust this.
+So don't change this.
 BASE_URL="https://api.exchangeratesapi.io/v1/"
 API_KEY="REPLACE_WITE_YOUR_OWN_API_KEY" // Because this is a test project, and the service is free.
 So you can use my API_KEY ("6b9100cfb6837bcb62f20616cd839fd4")
 ```